Schepp/schepp.dev/posts/gradient-multiline-padded-text.md

 The second relevant setting is `box-decoration-break: clone`, which repeats the padding on every line, instead of applying `padding-left` only in the first and `padding-right` only in the last line.

 Try commenting out both properties in the Codepen to see the differences.

+**Important caveat:** The background will only spread as far as the size of the viewport.
+If you need to style text in such a way, but below the fold, you're out of luck.
+So this only works well with the main headline.